 But tents do serve a purpose and over the decades I've had several tents.
 My compact, lightweight North Face soloing tent was used both for backpacking and on multi-day river trips when space was limited in a canoe or raft or kayak.
 My mid-size tent for 2 or 3 persons is for car-camping at a campground and my newest of these is just large enough accommodate my camping cot.
 I also have a huge 6 person tent for when I'm spending several days or a week in one place, usually on a volunteer trail project.
 Erecting that huge tent by myself isn't worth the hassle for just one night, but the comfort and space if offers is worth it for longer stays.
 Finally, one of my first tents over 30 years ago was a full size teepee I inherited from a disbanded Boy Scout troop.
 There's a photo of it at the end of this post.

 Florida's Everglades National Park has a campground at the end of the 30+ mile road that goes in Flamingo, the southernmost headquarters of the park.
 I camp there when hiking or paddling the eastern part of the huge park, but more often I camp at Long Pine Key Campground just inside the park's entrance where I use the tent as a base of operations for my activities in the Miami-Homestead area which mainly consists of riding various bike trails in the area.
 This allows easy exit from the park for the bike rides, shopping trips for food supplies, or a visit to the nearby amazing Robert Is Here! fruit stand, and I use my largest tent since I'll be there for a number of days.
 In recent years the campground added modern washrooms and shower buildings and most sites are shielded on three sides from views of other sites as seen below.
-There is also a mountain biktrail that begins at the campground.
+There is also a mountain bike trail that begins at the campground.

 This larger tent allows my REI "comfort cot" to easily fit inside with a sling chair, and a storage box acts as a nightstand for the battery-powered lantern, etc. It's a special delight to be able to stand up when dressing and undressing.
 Not exactly roughing it in this tent!